 The Term War Crime Flag

 The Korean government expressed its disapproval regarding the flag at the occasion of an International Fleet Review held in South Korea in October 2018.
-Japan was asked not to fly it on their warships during the ceremony, which led to the withdrawal of the Japanese Self Defense Forces from the event altogether.
+Japan was asked not to fly it on their warships during the ceremony, which led to the Japanese Self-Defense Forces’ withdrawal from the event.

 Japan’s Position Regarding The Issue